-As at 31st March 2019, fund liabilities exceeded fund assets by £21.9M, on an accounting basis.
+As at 31st March 2021, fund liabilities exceeded fund assets by £21.4M, on an accounting basis.

 The Pension Fund position when assessed on a funding basis is calculated in a different way to the accounting methodology and ultimately reflects the actual performance of the Authority's Pension Fund.
 It is the pension fund position on a funding basis that informs the Authority's ongoing contribution rate and the employees' contribution rate.
 Any pension deficit on this funding basis has to be made good over time.
 A triennial actuarial review assesses key assumptions and agrees any changes, including any increase in employer contributions, for a subsequent 3 year period with the aim of having a 100% funded scheme over the longer term.
-The latest review applies to the period 1st April 2017 to 31st March 2020.
+The latest review applies to the period 1st April 2020 to 31st March 2023.

-The Authority paid the deficit payment relating to the above triennial period as a lump sum in 2018/19 to benefit from the discount offered by the Pension Fund, as opposed to paying on a monthly or annual basis.
+The Authority paid the deficit payment (£0.214M) relating to the above triennial period as a lump sum in 2020/21 to benefit from the discount offered by the Pension Fund, as opposed to paying on a monthly or annual basis.
+2020/21 represents the first year of recognition against the general fund.